whitneyburton/portfolios/students/1703-back/chantal_justamond/20170421-chantal-justamond-m1.md

 #### Session 3: Introvert vs. Extrovert

-This gear could've not come in a better moment.
-It helped me understand how this idea can affect the way we paired.
-It is so important to understand your pairing partner, to get to know what is his/her best way of working and mine as well and try as possible to reach to a middle ground.
-In this session we also saw how important it is for activide listening to be in place in both sides of the DTR.
+This Gear Up could've not come in a better moment!
+It helped me understand how this idea can affect the way we were paired for our group projects.
+It is so important to understand your pairing partner, to get to know his/her best way of working as well as my own.
+Once you figure that out you can try to reach to a middle ground.
+In this session we also saw how important it is for active listening to be in place in both sides of the DTR.
+These were lessons as valuable as any code I have learned at Turing.

 #### Session 4: Strengths & Storytelling

-During this session we answered questions about why we want to be developers, why we chose turing, what lenses we see the world through and how are values are involved in our decision making.
-I was able to realize that even thow I come from another country I could see that we (other students and myself) are more similar than diferent, we all share a passion for learning, we all did at some point got bored with our jobs because they stopped being challenging, this will never happend at Turing nor in the coding world.
+During this session we answered questions about why we want to be developers, why we chose Turing, what lenses we see the world through and how are values are involved in our decision making.
+I was able to realize that even though I am from another country I could see that we (other students and myself) are more similar than different; we all share a passion for learning, at some point we all got bored with our jobs because they stopped being challenging.
+I’m convinced this could never happen at Turing nor in the coding world.
 I chose Turing because we share values like inclusiveness, personal growth/learning, creativity and honesty.
-This is one of best decisions I ever made.
+This is one of best decisions I’ve ever made.
+(I have to say “one of” in case my wife reads this.)

 #### Session 5: Debugging the Gender Gap